hvpham-yorku/AirTime/Doc/Sprint2/Daily Stand-ups.md

 November 30th - Sprint 2 Standup 3
 -
 What did you work on since the last standup?

+Task ID: **AIR-12** (Any user should be able to filter to search for shortest travel time or to omit connecting flights)
 - DB.java:
   - Implemented filtering by price range and shortest travel time.
   - Added methods to retrieve flights based on departure and destination cities.